tordevries/debuggr/README.md

 https://yourdomain.com/code/?error_log

-If the configuration _allowRemoteFileReading_ is set to true, a complete URL can be substituted for the filename, and Debuggr will scrape its source, like this:
+If the configuration _allowRemoteFileReading_ is set to true (which it is by default), a complete URL can be substituted for the filename, and Debuggr will scrape its source.
+For example:

 https://yourdomain.com/debuggr.php?file=https://github.com/tordevries/debuggr